Koforidua: Geography

-The New Juaben Municipality falls within the Eastern Region of South Ghana.
+The New Juaben Municipality falls within the Eastern Region of Southern Ghana.
 The municipality covers an estimated area of 110 square kilometres, constituting 0.57% of the total land area of the Eastern Region.
 The municipality has 48 electoral areas.

-The New-Juaben municipality shares boundaries with East-Akim Municipality to the northeast, Akwapim North District to the east and south, and Suhum-Kraboa-Coaltar District to the west.
+The New Juaben municipality shares boundaries with East Akim Municipality to the northeast, Akwapim North District to the east and south, and Suhum-Kraboa-Coaltar District to the west.
 The city of Koforidua (New Juabeng) is made up of several neighbourhoods and settlements, including Effiduase, Asokore, Oyoko, Jumapo, Suhyen, Dansuagya, Betom, and Srodae.
 Koforidua is two hours by road from Accra.

 Climate

-The city is located in the heart of the Dahomey Gapresulted in it having a tropical savanna climate (Köppen Aw).
-The weather is hot and humid year-round, but significant rainfall is usually only seen between April and June, although in wetter years in September and October also will see substantial falls.
+The city is located in the heart of the Dahomey Gap, resulting in it having a tropical savanna climate (Köppen Aw).
+The weather is hot and humid year-round, but significant rainfall is usually only seen between April and June, although in wetter years September and October also will see substantial falls.